RetroLancers/RetroLancers/README.md

 ## 💻 Software Engineer | Backend Specialist | AI Innovator

 I'm a Little Rock, Arkansas-based software engineer passionate about crafting robust backend systems and exploring the frontiers of AI integration.
-With over  2 decades in the tech industry, I've led diverse projects—from secure medical applications to full-stack AI solutions—demonstrating versatility and a commitment to excellence.([Contra][1])
+With over  2 decades in the tech industry, I've led diverse projects—from secure medical applications to full-stack AI solutions—demonstrating versatility and a commitment to excellence.

 ---